 Vietnam is among 59 countries with star on national flags (Source: https://www.worldatlas.com/articles/country-flags-with-stars.html).
 Star’s meaning and symbolism on a flag is not worldwide because each country may have a specific reason for including star on flag.

 2. What is Vietnam Flag Meaning?

 The National Flag of the Socialist Republic of Vietnam is rectangular in shape, its width is equal to two thirds of its length (the proportion is 2:3), in the middle of red background is a bright five-pointed golden star.

 What originated as a symbol of left-wing politics in 18th-century France has morphed into something much different in Vietnam today.
+Vietnam flag colors include red and yellow with special meanings.
 According to the designer Nguyen Huu Tien, the red background represents blood – a symbol of bloodshed, struggle and the success of revolution, while the yellow foreground represents “the color of our race’s skin”.
 The five points of the central star stands for the five principal classes composing the political front – businessmen, farmers, workers, intellectuals and military.

 On every special national holidays such as Reunification Day, Independence Day, Tet Holidays and traditional festivals, locals proudly hang their Vietnamese flags right at their houses’ entrances.
 That’s also a meaningful way to remember the Vietnamese soldiers who sacrificed themselves in the wars to protect our country’s peace and independence.

 Below is the list of Vietnam flag towers in some tourist attractions all over Vietnam.
 These Vietnamese symbols are very meaningful to all Vietnamese people.